xmtp/libxmtp/xmtp_mls/README.md

 -- This table is required to retry messages that do not send successfully due to epoch conflicts CREATE TABLE group_intents {
-    id SERIAL PRIMARY KEY NOT NULL, -- Derived via SHA256(CONCAT(group_id, kind, data)) kind INT NOT NULL, -- INTENT_KIND
+    id SERIAL PRIMARY KEY NOT NULL,
+    kind INT NOT NULL, -- INTENT_KIND
     group_id TEXT NOT NULL,
-    data BLOB NOT NULL, -- Some sort of serializable blob that can be used to re-try the message if the first attempt failed due to conflict state INT NOT NULL, -- INTENT_STATE,
+    "data" BLOB NOT NULL, -- Some sort of serializable blob that can be used to re-try the message if the first attempt failed due to conflict
+    "state" INT NOT NULL, -- INTENT_STATE,
     message_hash TEXT -- The hash of the encrypted, concrete, form of the message if it was published.
 }